 In addition to completing Registry surveys, more than 90% of enrollees say they would be interested in participating in studies on the health effects of 9/11 conducted by external researchers.
 Recent studies included how the evacuation of the buildings occurred, psychological responses to the disaster and the mental health needs of children of first responders.

-The Registry's 2009 annual report includes information on the Registry's key activities and accomplishments for 2009, as well as details on recent findings about the health consequences of 9/11.
+The Registry's latest annual report includes information on the Registry's current activities and accomplishments, as well as details on recent findings about the health consequences of 9/11.